cuttlesoft/argo-cli/Readme.md

 #### Add

-Add a new rule to an existing Argo project, following prompts from the CLI.
+Add a new rule to an existing argo project, following prompts from the CLI.

     argo rule add